6 Vermont Swimming Holes to Explore This Summer

 July 27, 2019

-Vermont swimming holes hold a special place in the heart of locals and visitors..
-If you’re looking for a place to jump off rocks or wade in shallow waters, Vermont is home to dozens of swimming holes.
+Vermont swimming holes hold a special place in the hearts of locals and visitors.
+If you’re looking for a place to jump off rocks or wade in shallow waters, you’ll find dozens of scenic swimming holes in Vermont.

 For centuries, Vermont swimming holes have drawn visitors from near and far.
 Visitors to the state in the late 1700s and early 1800s came because of mineral springs throughout the area.
 People would travel hundreds of miles as many believed that the natural swimming holes and springs in Vermont had healing powers that could rejuvenate, relax, and refresh city dwellers, according to a 2011 UVM environmental studies thesis by Elijah Sobel.

 Whether or not you believe in Vermont water’s healing powers, Vermont swimming holes sure have a way of soothing the soul.

 Here are 6 Vermont Swimming Holes to Explore:

 Buttermilk Falls in Ludlow

 Buttermilk Falls is a perfect swimming hole—it’s close to downtown Ludlow, yet it feels a million miles away.
 The falls are ideal for kids, families, and anyone looking to cool off in a beautiful setting.
 Buttermilk Falls features waterfalls and shallow and deeper pools, as well as easy access.
 Buttermilk Falls, located in the Okemo State Forest, was adopted by Okemo Mountain Resort in 2013.

 Getting there: Buttermilk Falls Road is located directly across Route 103 from the turn to Okemo’s Jackson Gore.
 Follow Buttermilk Falls Road for about a half-mile.
 You’ll see an information kiosk and short trail through the woods on your right.
 Parking along Buttermilk Falls Road is available.

 Lareau Farm Swimming Hole in Waitsfield